Itshari891/Mstore_eCommerce-FullStack/README.md

 an administrative panel for adding products and categories.

 # Features
- - $\color{blue}Product Listing}$:
+ - Product Listing:
    A page that displays a list of all available products with detailed information and images.
  - Category:
    Products are grouped into categories for easy browsing.
+ - Product Detail: A page that displays detailed information about a specific product, including images and customer reviews.
+ -

 # Prerequisites
  - Python 3.10.4